-Parent-teacher meetings are an integral part of your child’s success in school, as they help maintain an open line of communication between you and your child’s educator.
-Here, the early childhood education specialists at Celebree Learning Centers detail best practices for a successful parent-teacher meeting.
+At Celebree School, Family-Teacher Conferences (referred to in this article as Parent-Teacher Conferences) are an integral part of your child’s success in school, as they help maintain an open line of communication between you and your child’s educator.
+Here, the early childhood education specialists at Celebree School detail best practices for a successful Parent-Teacher Conference.

 Be Prepared and Be Punctual

 It can sometimes be difficult to find time in a busy schedule to discuss your child’s progress with their educator.
 However, it is a critical step to keeping up-to-date on your child’s successes and struggles in school.
 Being well-informed about your child’s education helps minimize problems, create strategies and keep a flow of information moving between home and school.
 Educators are usually more than happy to cater to the needs of your schedule, and phone conferences can be a viable solution for parents who are always on the go.